dgsuarez/nonstandardwonderfultools/csvkit_examples.md

 ```

 `csvgrep` is a filtering tool, similar to regular grep, but we can specify the
 columns we want to be searched.
-We can also pipe several of these commands
+For example, here is how we can get Spanish
-together, so for example, to get Spanish cities in the dataset:
+cities in the dataset:

 ```{.sh}
 csvgrep  -c 'country_iso_code' -m 'ES' no2-air-pollutant.csv